-You will be charged the Core Menu Account keeping fee if you have your entire Account balance invested in the investments listed in the Core Menu at the last Business Day of the month.
+The Core Menu Account keeping fee of \$150 p.a. applies only if you have your whole Account balance in the investments listed in the Core Menu.
+Otherwise, the Full Menu Account keeping fee of \$250 p.a. applies.
 The fee is calculated daily based on your investment profile.